Impact Deal Engine

 How to think about it

-How to give every touch a different job.
+How sequence memory gives every later touch a distinct commercial job.

 01